-Although the Kuna despised the Spaniards for their aggression and intent to oppress the Kuna, they liked the Scots.
+Although the Kuna despised the Spaniards for their aggression and intent to oppress the Kuna, the indigenous people liked the Scots.
 They brought plantains and fruits to the Darien colony, but most of that food went to the leaders and sailors living aboard and protecting the ships.
 It wasn’t enough to feed the ailing colony.

 Recently, in an interview with Allan Little of BBC (reference below), a Kuna elder reflected: